TheEvergreenStateCollege/dgp-25au/notes/Week-07-a.md

 * Review, a winning strategy is in sight
   * `teacher05b` vs. `refplayer`

+* Questions
+  * Question 1.
+What kind of loop is try{} and catch{}?
+  * Question 2.
+Can the directional array be even more delineated (more directions added) without breaking the game?
+  * Question 3.
+How would you add more piece types?

 * Dividing up strategy
   * between multiple kinds of units
   * between "pilot" and "gunner" of the same kind of unit